undergrad-partner-school

 Student Population Gender Ratio

-The student body is coeducational, with 1,387 male and 1,717 female full-time students in 2025.
+With a coeducational student body, the school had 1,387 male and 1,717 female full-time students in 2025.
 157 full-time graduate men and 186 full-time graduate women attended this school.

 Student Population Diversity

 This school had 134 Asian students and 128 Afro-American students in 2025.
-412 undergraduate students at this school identified as Hispanic/Latino and 480 as multirace.
-The school also had 20 students who declared as Native Hawaiian or other Pacific Islander, as well as 540 American Indian or Alaska Native students.
+412 undergraduates at this school identified as Hispanic/Latino and 480 identified with more than one race.
+The school also had 20 students who identified as Native Hawaiian or other Pacific Islander, and 540 American Indian or Alaska Native students.
 There were also 213 students whose ethnicity is unknown.

 Cost